How to do pelvic floor exercises after hysterectomy?

 Despite all your good intentions to begin pelvic floor exercises, it’s easy to forget to do them or not do them correctly.
 So a lot of women like to get some help with that.

-You can find several apps that remind and show women how to do pelvic floor muscles exercises.
-For instance, the NHS pelvic floor exercises app with a very suitable name: Squeezy.
+There are a number of apps available for women to remind them and demonstrate pelvic floor exercises.
+For instance, the NHS pelvic floor exercises app named appropriately:ย Squeezy.
 It is easy to use, discreet, and features guides to assist your exercise program, and records how many exercises you have completed.
 Check out the preview of how the Squeezy app works.

 Women can also use pelvic muscle toners.
 These are devices that can help with strengthening their muscles.